salma-shah/food-recipe-android-app/README.md

 For the FoodBunny ChatBot, an AIMLAPI API key was used.
 An OpenAIHelper was created to write the code linking the application with the key; the key was then pasted in the ChatBot fragment, where the OpenAIHelper class was called.

+## Lessons Learned

+* This was my first personal project, and I created it to solve a problem that most of us deal with: struggling with deciding on which recipe to cook, with whatever available ingredients we have on hand.
+It also gives users a chance to share their own recipes, and modify it according to whatever changes they might have made to produce a better result.
+* Integrating the AI FoodBunny ChatBot was challenging since OpenAI required a paid verification.
+So I decided to use AI/ML instead, which is free, and integrated the AI model into the FoodBunny application through a generated API key.
+* This project gave me the chance to improve and polish my Java skills, after my CityCycle Rental app.
+I learnt to improve my XML layout and add new features, including adding/removing favourites, deleting functions, and logging out.